tuii05/2D_Car_Simulation/README.md

 ### Lane Keeping Assists

-The simulation includes two types of lane keeping assistance systems to help the vehicle stay within the lane:
+The simulation includes two types of lane keeping assist systems to help the vehicle stay within the lane:

 1. **Proximity-Based Assist**
-   Activates when the distance between the car and one of the lane-defining lines becomes smaller than a predefined threshold.
+   Activates when the distance between the car and one of the lane-defining lines becomes smaller than a predefined value.

 2. **PID-Based Lane Centering**
    Keeps the car centered in the lane using a PID controller.
 If the driver attempts to steer away from the center, the system overrides the input and steers the car back to the lane center.